HFSVBC/projetofinal_1718/docs/BackEnd_Accidents.md

 ## getAccidentsOthers
 Accessed by the route ```/accident/getOthers```.
-It retrieves all the student information for a single class.
+It handles the retrieval of the information for accident events created by student users, solely for the use of student users.
 For that it requires the following POST elements:
 ```
 userTokenId => Client's last issued token => String
 data_ini => Beginning of date range for the accident => String